dhis2/developer-portal/docs/guides/general-plugin-guide.md

 setFieldValue({ fieldId: 'id', value: 'ID-1234' })
 ```

-This updates the corresponding tracked entity attribute in the form state.
-The value will be included when the form is submitted.
+This updates the corresponding tracked entity attribute in the form state, and the value will be included when the form is submitted.

-This pattern is useful for basic form field plugins that need to provide custom input widgets or integrations with external services.
+This is a common pattern for form field plugins that add custom input widgets or integrate with external services.

 ### 4. Consuming Plugin Props